-Roy Allen took over as Interim Director of Athletics for the Saints in May of 2017.
-He recently finished his 9th year as Sports Information Director at SCCC in 2016-2017.
+Roy Allen enters his first year as Director of Athletics after he took over as Interim Director of Athletics in May 2017.
+He was the Sports Information Director for Seward County for 9 years before becoming the Director of Athletics.
 For the Saints, Allen is responsible for promoting, marketing, administering statistics, and managing media/public relations for all nine SCCC varsity athletic programs (men’s and women’s basketball, volleyball, men’s and women’s tennis, baseball, softball, cheerleading, and dance).
 Allen also serves as the webmaster for the SCCC athletics website (www.SewardSaints.com) and is the chairman for the Saints Booster Club Membership Drive.
 He is responsible for maintaining the athletics website, all athletic department press releases, statistics, photographs, six annual media guide publications, promotional posters, game notes, home game programs, and media guide credentials of personnel covering all Saints and Lady Saints athletic events.
 In 2011 Allen implemented live video streaming of all Seward County home events for supporters of the programs to enjoy at home and in it's first year, Saints and Lady Saints games were watched by nearly 10,000 unique viewers from around the globe.
 He often works alongside award winning broadcaster Brock Kapplemann during Saints and Lady Saints radio broadcasts and has worked as the play-by-play man for Seward basketball, baseball, and softball games.

 An active member of CoSIDA (College Sports Information Directors of America), Allen has served the past three years on the publication awards committee as well as voting on a number of different regional and national awards that the group gives out.
 In 2014 he became the first ever President of the 2YSIDA (Two-Year Sports Information Directors of America) and he also serves on CDMAC (College Division Management Advisory Committee).